jmickey/blog-hugo/content/posts/80-interviews-5-weeks.md

 On December 3rd 2018 I boarded a one-way flight from Perth, Western Australia to the United Kingdom.
 A week later I started a new position as a Senior Software Engineer within the Cloud Platform team at [Condé Nast International](https://condenastinternational.com).
 My partner had relocated to Cambridge, UK at the beginning of March 2018 after accepting a fully-funded PhD position at the [Cancer Research UK](https://www.cancerresearchuk.org/) Cambridge Institute researching Cancer Biology.
 I stayed in Perth to organise our affairs and prepare for what would be at least a 4 year adventure on the other side of the world.

-I'm sure it won't surprise most people to hear that; in addition to shipping all of our belongings, organising the relocation of our dog, selling cars and furniture we weren't taking with us, and a host of other things; that an important item on the relocation checklist was ensuring I had a job lined up when I arrived (rather than risk the possibility that I would struggle to find one after moving).
+I'm sure it won't surprise most people to hear that in addition to shipping all of our belongings, organising the relocation of our dog, selling cars and furniture we weren't taking with us, and a host of other things; an important item on the relocation checklist was ensuring I had a job lined up when I arrived (rather than risk the possibility that I would struggle to find one after moving).
 The purpose of this blog post is to describe the methodology used to find a job, and how my priorities changed over time.
 It should go without saying that a lof of the decisions I made, and what I considered important when selecting a job and company is personal preference, but hopefully you manage to take away something valuable anyway.

 ## An Opportunity Arises